-Banga (palmnut ) soup is one that is particular common in the Delta region of Nigeria.
+Banga (palm nut) soup is one that is particularly common in the Delta region of Nigeria.
 It is rich in taste and creamy.
 Due to delta’s proximity to the sea, the soup usually features a lot of sea animals cooked to taste.
-Although this can be paired with any swallow, the best to have it with is Starch.
+Although this can be paired with any swallow, the best to have it with is starch.

 Pepper lovers unite for there is a soup for you in Nigeria.
-To a non-nigerian, pepper soup might sound like a red plate of misery and diarrhea but to a Nigerian, all they see is a plate filled with cooked animals, highly spiced with no need for a swallow.
-There are different kinds of peppersoups, each with a unique taste.
-Some of them are; catfish peppersoup, chicken peppersoup, goat meat peppersoup (isi ewu).
+To a non-Nigerian, pepper soup might sound like a red plate of misery and diarrhoea but to a Nigerian, all they see is a plate filled with cooked animals, highly spiced with no need for a swallow.
+There are different kinds of pepper soup, each with a unique taste.
+Some of them are; catfish pepper soup, chicken pepper soup, goat meat pepper soup (isi ewu).

 Coconut Fried Rice

-Coconut fried rice is a nigerian fried rice specialty that’s cooked with coconut milk.
-The rich blend of the coconut milk and the different vegetables used in cooking this food is best experienced than written about.
+Coconut fried rice is a Nigerian fried rice speciality cooked with coconut milk.
+The rich blend of coconut milk and the different vegetables used in cooking this food is best experienced than read about.
 Words would do it no justice.

 SEE ALSO: 8 Delicious Ghanaian Dishes You Must Try